 It’s no surprise that 94% of small businesses report security benefits since moving to the cloud (Microsoft News Center).
 So that means you’re less likely to encounter information loss or a hacker stealing your information.

 Whether you’re a small or large business, VoIP Call Centers can help you cut costs, increase productivity, and provide a great customer experience.
-Without the use of technology such as VoIP, many businesses are losing to their competitors or giving them a competitive advantage.
+Without the use of technology such as VoIP, many businesses are losing to their competitors or giving them a competitive advantage by giving them a local presence.

 By using technology like VoIP Call Centers, you’re more likely to have a better customer experience strategy.
 A strong customer experience strategy brings better customer loyalty and improvements to your business.